Athens High School (Troy, Michigan)

 Athens High School is a public high school located in Troy, Michigan, USA.
-It is attended by nearly 1,700 students, serving grades 9-12.
-Athens is one of four high schools in the Troy School District, along with Troy High School, Niles Community High School and International Academy.
+It is attended by nearly 1,600 students, serving grades 9-12.
+Athens is one of four high schools in the Troy School District, along with Troy High School, Troy College & Career High School and International Academy East.
 Athens High School opened in 1974.
-The principal is Lara Dixon.

 Academics

 Athens High School is accredited by the North Central Association of Colleges and Secondary Schools.
 The curriculum includes 27 advanced placement (AP) courses from which to choose.
 There are many academic clubs and events.

 Athletics

-In 2010, Athens offered 13 varsity sports teams for boys and 13 varsity sports teams for girls.
-These sports include baseball, basketball, competitive cheerleading, cross-country skiing, American football, golf, gymnastics, ice hockey, lacrosse, association football, softball, swimming, tennis, track and field, volleyball, water polo, and scholastic wrestling.
+As of 2025, Athens offers 13 varsity sports teams for boys and 14 varsity sports teams for girls.
+These sports include baseball, basketball, competitive cheerleading, alpine skiing, American football, golf, gymnastics, ice hockey, lacrosse, association football, softball, swimming, tennis, track and field, volleyball, water polo, and scholastic wrestling.
 Athens plays in one of the top competitive leagues in the State of Michigan, the Oakland Activities Association (OAA), with 27 other member schools of the league, all under the regulation of the Michigan High School Athletic Association (MHSAA).

+Athens' athletics rival is crosstown high school Troy High School (Michigan).